 CTBA requires promoter and/or head judge to pre-set firm turn-in times for each category to be judged.
 Once this time is set and announced to the contestants, no change or variation will be made.
 CTBA does allow for a turn-in time window that will be 5 minutes before and 5 minutes after turn-in time.
 Judging trays received after this window time will be accepted but not judged.

 CTBA prohibits the use of participating cooks and/or assistants as tasting judges in all phases.
 They may however, be used as table monitors

 Judging will be done by preliminary.
 Amount of judges for tasting will be decided according to the number of entries.
-Twenty pieces should be the maximum per judge per category.
+Fifteen pieces should be the maximum per judge per category.